-We employ in GOLDRUSH three classes of abstract-based attribute mappings that may be used.
+We employ in GOLDRUSH three classes of attribute mappings.
 The first class consists of a standard build in set of value-based mappings.
 The second includes distribution based mappings.
 The third class is data driven and employs an ontological knowledge to determine possible abstractions/concretizations.
 We briefly overview each class below.